-Appalachian Trail: Carver's Gap to Yellow Mountain Gap is a 15.6 mile moderately trafficked out and back trail located near Roan Mountain, TN that features beautiful wild flowers and is rated as moderate.
+Appalachian Trail: Carver's Gap to Yellow Mountain Gap is a 15.5 mile moderately trafficked out and back trail located near Roan Mountain, Tennessee that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 cross country skiing